Andrewp2/laniusc/README.md

 ### 3) Honesty
 Lanius is explicit, but more than that Lanius is honest.
 Lanius code does what it says it does.
 There is no operator overloading, all usages of typeclasses are explicit.
 Nothing is "auto-wired" or otherwise transforms the control flow graph in a way that you could not expect.

-## Lanius Anti-values

-### 1) Compiling to all possible targets
-Lanius will likely never compile to your favorite microcontroller directly.
-This is due to purposefully not using LLVM so that we can have fast compile times.

-### 2) Turing complete type systems
-Dependent types and other Turing complete type systems are mutually exclusive with writing the fastest possible compiler.

-### 3) Producing the simplest possible language
-Simplicity is a term that is not well understood by developers.
-I.e. C is "simple", but the Zen of Python says Python is also "simple".
-But they are clearly not simple in the same way!

-### 4) Approachability for beginners
-Lanius is not looking to be understood by beginners, although it may end up being that way regardless.

-### 5) Maximizing performance to the detriment of developer UX
-Performance is essential, but Lanius is not looking to be the fastest possible language.

 ## Stability

 Lanius is in an extremely early alpha.
 I would not recommend using it for any purpose.